Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 18. _learning_rate_ (float, optional)

     Start learning rate used for training.

-The default value is 5e-5.
+    If left empty, will be chosen automatically based on the task type and model selected.

 19. _learning_rate_scheduler_ (string, optional)

     The learning rate scheduler to use.
-    It could be one of [`warmup_linear`, `warmup_cosine`, `warmup_cosine_with_restarts`, `warmup_polynomial`,
+It could be one of [`warmup_linear`, `warmup_cosine`, `warmup_cosine_with_restarts`, `warmup_polynomial`, `constant`, `warmup_constant`].

-    `constant`, `warmup_constant`]
+    If left empty, will be chosen automatically based on the task type and model selected.

 20. _warmup_steps_ (int, optional)

     The number of steps for the learning rate scheduler warmup phase.

-The default value is 0.
+    If left empty, will be chosen automatically based on the task type and model selected.

 21. _optimizer_ (string, optional)

     Optimizer to be used while training.
 It could be one of [`adamw_hf`, `adamw`, `sgd`, `adafactor`, `adagrad`]

+    If left empty, will be chosen automatically based on the task type and model selected.

 22. _weight_decay_ (float, optional)

     The weight decay to apply (if not zero) to all layers except all bias and LayerNorm weights in AdamW optimizer.

-The default value is 0.
+    If left empty, will be chosen automatically based on the task type and model selected.

 23. _extra_optim_args_: (string, optional)

     Optional additional arguments that are supplied to SGD Optimizer.
 The arguments should be semi-colon separated key value pairs and should be enclosed in double quotes.
 For example, "momentum=0.5; nesterov=True" for sgd.
 Please make sure to use a valid parameter names for the chosen optimizer.
 For exact parameter names, please refer https://pytorch.org/docs/1.13/generated/torch.optim.SGD.html#torch.optim.SGD for SGD.
 Parameters supplied in extra_optim_args will take precedence over the parameter supplied via other arguments such as weight_decay.
 If weight_decay is provided via "weight_decay" parameter and via extra_optim_args both, values specified in extra_optim_args will be used.

-23. _gradient_accumulation_step_ (int, optional)
+24. _gradient_accumulation_step_ (int, optional)

     Number of updates steps to accumulate the gradients for, before performing a backward/update pass.

-The default value is 1.
+    If left empty, will be chosen automatically based on the task type and model selected.

-24. _precision_ (int, optional)
+25. _precision_ (int, optional)

     Apply mixed precision training.
 This can reduce memory footprint by performing operations in half-precision.
-The default value is 32.
-    It could one of [`16`, `32`]
+It could one of [`16`, `32`].

 26. _label_smoothing_factor_ (float, optional)

     The label smoothing factor to use in range `[0.0, 1,0)`.
 Zero means no label smoothing, otherwise the underlying onehot-encoded labels are changed from 0s and 1s to label_smoothing_factor/num_labels and 1 - label_smoothing_factor + label_smoothing_factor/num_labels respectively.
 Not applicable to multi-label classification.

+    If left empty, will be chosen automatically based on the task type and model selected.

 27. _random_seed_ (int, optional)